sripathikrishnan/jinjasql/README.md

 After JinjaSQL evaluates the template, you get:

 1. A Query with %s placeholders for the parameters
-2. A List of values corresponding to the placeholdersthat need to be bound to the query
+2. A List of values corresponding to the placeholders that need to be bound to the query

 JinjaSQL doesn't actually execute the query - it only prepares the query and the bind parameters.
 You can execute the query using any